Professor David Anderson

 - After the publication of a monograph in May 2007, The Khat Controversy, I more recently completed a study of the social harms associated with khat consumption for the Home Office.
 This study, co-authored with Dr Neil Carrier, also looked at the legal status of khat across a number of countries.
 I then served on a government working party on khat use in the UK, under the Advisory Committee on the Misuse of Drugs (ACMD), which recommended the continued legal status of khat in the UK.

 - Along with Dr David Turton, I am continuing to work on further publications from the AHRC-funded project on the social history and economic development of the Lower Omo Valley of southern Ethiopia.

 - I continue to research and write on the theme of state violence and its consequences, and have recently compiled research examining the history of political violence in Kenya, incorporating the story of the current ICC prosecutions of leading Kenyan politicians.
-This will be published early in 2016.
+This will be published in 2016.

 Current Research Assistant

 - Anna Bruzzone - researching on the history of northern Kenya and southern Somalia, in Nairobi and Oxford (Research Council of Norway funding)